reflectoring/reflectoring.github.io/content/blog/2023/2023-06-19-operators-in-typescript.md

+---
+authors: [pratikdas]
+title: "Operators in TypeScript"
+categories: ["AWS","Spring Boot"]
+date: 2023-06-19 00:00:00 +1100
+excerpt: "The primary purpose of logging in applications is to debug and trace one or more causes of unexpected behavior.
+However, a log without a consistent structure with context information is difficult to search for and locate the root cause of problems.
+This is where we need to use Structured Logging.
+Amazon CloudWatch is Amazon's native service for observing and monitoring resources and applications running in the AWS cloud as well as outside.
+In this article, we will produce structured logs from a Spring Boot application and ingest them in Amazon CloudWatch.
+We will use different search and visualization capabilities of Amazon CloudWatch to observe the behavior of our Spring Boot application."
+image: images/stock/0117-queue-1200x628-branded.jpg
+url: typescript-operators
+---

 TypeScript is a superset of JavaScript that adds static typing and other features to the language.
 Its operators are crucial to understanding the language and writing effective code.

-Operators are symbols or keywords in a programming language that perform operations on values, such as arithmetic operations, string concatenation, and comparisons. **Understanding operators in TypeScript is essential because they are fundamental building blocks of the language and are used in almost every programming aspect.** By choosing the right operator for the job, you can often simplify your code and make it easier to understand and maintain.
+Operators are symbols or keywords in a programming language that perform operations on values, such as arithmetic operations, string concatenation, and comparisons.

+**Understanding operators in TypeScript is essential because they are fundamental building blocks of the language and are used in almost every programming aspect.** By choosing the right operator for the job, you can often simplify your code and make it easier to understand and maintain.
 In this article, we will explore the most important operators in TypeScript and provide examples of how they can be used in real-world applications to help you write more efficient and readable code.

 {{% github "https://github.com/Irtaza2009/code-examples/tree/operators-in-typescript/nodejs/operators-in-typescript" %}}

 # What operators are in Typescript?
-How are they used?
 In Typescript, **operators are symbols used to perform operations on variables or values.** They can be classified into several categories based on their functions.

 ## Concatenation Operators